bkkaggle/blog/_posts/2021-01-07-my-remote-1a-waterloo-software-engineering-experience.md

 > just to throw some friendly shade on the cs first years, i saw a post on their discord in mid october (and again a few weeks later) saying that they still haven't been able to choose a hoodie design 🥲

-by the time school started in early september, i'm pretty sure only about 20-30 people in the cohort chose to move to waterloo, while the rest studied from home (same story for the winter tem). most of us are in the toronto/GTA area or elsewhere in ontario, but there are also groups of people studying from elsewhere in canada, quite a few international students studying across _many_ timezones, as well as a few who took a gap year or entered university a few years early.
+by the time school started in early september, i'm pretty sure only about 20-30 people in the cohort chose to move to waterloo, while the rest studied from home (same story for the winter term). most of us are in the toronto/GTA area or elsewhere in ontario, but there are also groups of people studying from elsewhere in canada, quite a few international students studying across _many_ timezones, as well as a few who took a gap year or entered university a few years early.

 # 1A

 when september 8 finally rolled around i'm pretty sure that many people (including me) were looking forward to school starting if only to have _something_ change. the first day or two of classes were _interesting_ to say the least. since all our classes were online and asynchronous, with office hours a few times a week replacing live lectures, we really didn't have much of a "schedule" that we could follow other than knowing when assignments are due. a lot of credit to making sure that we didn't forget when assignments are due goes to the people who set up notion calendars and google docs with all the information scattered across all the different platforms that we had to use. going to the office hours in the first few days of class was a pretty ~~embarassing~~unforgettable experience, from the non-stop pings from webex whenever someone joined the call to the chat section of every call looking like twitch with endless streams of "F"s and "poggers"s.

-the courseload was also a thing for a lot of people to get to used to. we had 5 full 0.5 credit courses and the quarter-credit se101 course that was a bunch of short weekly activities and a term-long group project. i've heard that in a _normal year_, we would have usually had an assignment or quiz due for each course every week, along with midterms and finals. instead, we had two (pretty long) assignments due every week for each course, as well as midterms and finals for two courses and 3 monthly term tests for the other two. the university decided to put more emphasis on assignments and quizzes while making exams shorter, unproctored, and open-book, which helped make them less stressful.
+the courseload was also a thing for a lot of people to get to used to. we had 5 full credit courses and one half-credit course to juggle. i've heard that in a _normal year_, we would have usually had an assignment or quiz due for each course every week, along with midterms and finals. instead, we had two (pretty long) assignments due every week for each course, as well as midterms and finals for two courses and 3 monthly term tests for the other two. the university decided to put more emphasis on assignments and quizzes while making exams shorter, unproctored, and open-book, which helped make them less stressful.

 i looked up the class profile for the software engineering class of 2020 and their attendance rate decreased over time from the low 90s in 1A to about 50% by 4B. i stopped going to pretty much any synchronous office hour or tutorial after the first one or two weeks of class since it really wasn't worth spending the time there when i could be working on an assignment instead—i know that a pretty large portion of the class skipped most of their classes, so our attendance graph is going to look _very_ weird when we make our class profile in a few years.